devopsengineerDan/Daniel_project/README.md

 # NSE

 ```
-👉 Special Purpose Acquisition Company (SPAC)
+👉 Special Purpose Acquisition Company (SPAC) for Venture Capitalist to raise funds. ---> SPACs NSE  https://youtu.be/VeL3P4Pt-aQ?si=TQMffxCjbS5_sfYm
-👉 Unquoted Securities Platform (USP) - An automated solution for the issuance and trading of securities of unquoted companies in the private -- not listed companies, before or in preparation to come to the listed market .
+👉 Unquoted Securities Platform (USP) - An automated solution for the issuance and trading of securities of unquoted companies in the private -- not listed companies, before or in preparation to come to the listed market.
 ```

 ---